 What is Astigmatism?

-Lucky for you, astigmatism can be corrected with glasses or contact lenses!
-It all comes down to getting the best contacts to meet your needs.
+Astigmatism can typically be corrected with glasses or contact lenses.
+It all comes down to getting the best contact lenses to meet your needs.

-Astigmatism is diagnosed by your eye doctor during your annual eye exam by using various instruments, lenses and lights to measure how your eyes focus.
+Astigmatism is diagnosed by your eye doctor during your annual eye exam by using various instruments and lenses to measure how your eyes focus.
 Be sure to communicate your concerns or blurry vision to your doctor during this time.
 If you do need vision correction for astigmatism, nearsightedness or farsightedness, your doctor will provide you with that prescription following a thorough exam.

-Astigmatism is corrected with eyeglasses, contact lenses or, refractive surgery.
-To accurately correct for astigmatism with contacts, a “toric” contact lens is required.
+Astigmatism can typically be corrected with eyeglasses, contact lenses, or refractive surgery.
+To accurately correct for astigmatism with contact lenses, a “toric” contact lens is required.
 This contact lens is made specifically for astigmatism and will correct astigmatism as well as nearsighted or farsighted needs.

 What makes ACUVUE® contact lenses great for astigmatism?